hpi-epic/pricewars/README.md

 ```

 #### Updating the Docker setup
-First, stop your existing containers by pressing CTRL + C. In some cases, even though you just pressed CTRL + C once, the containers might not be stopped.
-Therefore, we ask docker-compose to stop them all first before continuing.
+First, stop your existing containers.
+In some cases, even though you just pressed `CTRL + C` once, the containers might not be stopped.
+Additionally, using `CTRL + C` might leave .PID files in some containers that block the containers during the next start.
+Consequently, we advise to use `docker-compose stop` to stop them all first before continuing (e.g., in another terminal window).

 ```
 docker-compose stop